| About me

 Experience gained & tools used:

-• Brainstormed and constructed mechanics, progression systems, reset systems, etc.
+Brainstormed and constructed mechanics like progression systems, prestige systems, reset systems, and appealing upgrades.

 Download link: https://imthecon.itch.io/tap-transit